Langkawi is one of the most popular places to visit in Malaysia with family and here we share all the best things to do in Langkawi with kids.

 Getting to the SkyBridge is half the fun: the only way to get here is via the Langkawi SkyCar, one of the steepest cable car rides in the world.
 This 15-minute cable car ride covers 2.2km in distance and takes you up to the Top Station at the SkyBridge at 708 meters above sea level.

 The Langkawi SkyBridge entrance fee is included in the SkyCab Langkawi price.
-Tickets currently start at 55 RMB for adults, 40 RMB for children.
-Combo tickets with other attractions are available.
+Combo tickets with other attractions are available too.

 Langkawi Wildlife Park